Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/readme.md

 # Projects

 1. [randomstuffapp](randomstuffapp) - a practice project that consumes my random stuff project web api server - https://jay-study-nildana.github.io/RandomStuffDocs/
+1. [StarterNASAAPODReactJS](StarterNASAAPODReactJS) - a starter project that can be used as a template for learning and building new react js projects.

 # General Notes